 If your new business name is a “Doing Business As” name, you’ll need to register the fictitious name with the state as you did for the original name.
 You can obtain the forms for DBA registration through the Small Business Administration or your county clerk’s office.

-Update Licenses or Permit
+Update licenses or permit

 Did you obtain any special licenses or permits to operate your business at the federal, state or local level?
-You’ll need to either amend or obtain new licenses or permits to indicate the new business name.
+You’ll need to either amend or obtain new licenses or permits to indicate the new company name.

 Notify the IRS